mon, aug 24, 20

 NOTE: If you cannot find this without Potassium Metabisulfite, buy a half gallon of peach juice and a half gallon of white grape juice

 1/2 cup of syrup from can of sliced peaches (optional)

 If you're not using the container your juice comes in, pour one gallon of white grape peach juice into your gallon jug.

 Pull up the sweetness calculator, and decide how sweet you'd like your juice.

 Using the values from the sweetness calculator, pour out some juice (you can save it to backsweeten with later) and add your sugar.
 Then, shake it all up!

 Open your brewsy bag and pour the contents in.
 Seal your juice again and shake well.

-After you finish racking, add the peach syrup and shake the the bottle to mix.
-The peach syrup is optional for those of us who want sweet rosé - omit if you would rather have a dry rosé.
+(optional) Add peach syrup to create a sweet rosé - omit if you would rather have a dry rosé.